eagel27/illustris_python_CAMELS/README.md

 # Prerequisites

 The snapshot offsets need to be calculated prior to using this package.
-This can be done with the python scripy create_snapshot_offsets.py (follow instructions on prompt):
+This can be done with the python script create_snapshot_offsets.py (follow instructions on prompt):

 ```
 python create_snapshot_offsets.py